Om Beach Gokarna, best place to visit

-On my six-week trip in India, Gokarna was the town I found it almost impossible to leave.
-I foolishly left it as my last stop, which meant I had no choice but to leave in order to catch my flight.
-Still, I fondly look back on those four days in Gokarna and want to share with you my experience and how to get the most out of this pilgrim-meets-backpacker town.
+On my six-week trip in India, Gokarna was the town where I found it almost impossible to leave.
+I foolishly left it as my last stop, which meant I had no choice but to leave to catch my flight.
+So, fast-forward 9 months, I went back.
+This time for a week, and loved it just the same.
+Below, you’ll find all my advice on how to get the most out of this pilgrim-meets-backpacker town.

 Where is Gokarna?